Cuprate/cuprate/database/README.md

 `cuprate_database::service` itself manages the database using a separate writer thread & reader thread-pool, and uses the previously mentioned [`ops`](#44-ops) functions when responding to requests.

 ### 5.1 Initialization
 The service is started simply by calling: [`cuprate_database::service::init()`](https://github.com/Cuprate/cuprate/blob/d0ac94a813e4cd8e0ed8da5e85a53b1d1ace2463/database/src/service/free.rs#L23).
-From a normal user's perspective, this is the last `cuprate_database` function that will be called.

 This function initializes the database, spawns threads, and returns a:
 - Read handle to the database (cloneable)